hiylx/icera1n/Guides/activation.md

-# Futurerestoring devices that support iOS 16 / 17 / 18 back down to iOS 15
+# Futurerestoring devices that support iOS 16 / 17 / 18 back down to iOS 15 or 14
 # DISCLAIMERS (READ BEFORE ATTEMPTING ANYTHING)
  - This will ERASE everything on your device
  - Also touch ID will not work